fluid-project/videoPlayer/README.txt

 ===========================

 VideoPlayer can be used as is, by linking in all of the necessary dependencies into the <head>.
-However you may want to minimize on round trips to the server and on file size.
-With this in mind, you will likely want to create source and minified versions of the concatenated JavaScript files.
-Note that this only includes, the js files, the other files will be included in the packages and must be linked in independently.
-The ony js file which isn't included is the optional "lib/html5shiv/js/html5shiv.js".
+However, you may want to minimize on round trips to the server and on file size.
+With this in mind, you will likely want to create source and minified versions of the concatenated JavaScript files by using the grunt build described below.
+This will only minify and concatenate the js files, the other files will need to be linked in independently. "lib/html5shiv/js/html5shiv.js" is the only JavaScript file which isn't included.
-If you need to  support older versions of IE you should inlucde this file with a conditional comment.
+If you need to support older versions of IE you should include this file with a conditional comment.

         <!--[if lt IE 9]>
             <script type="text/javascript" src="../lib/html5shiv/js/html5shiv.js"></script>